 Adam Clarke may be right.
 I wouldn’t know.
 I don’t have the original manuscripts.
-But for the sake of argument, let’s assume Clarkey is wrong and our English Bibles have it right.
+But for the sake of argument, let’s assume Mr. Clarke is wrong and our English Bibles are correct.
 What then?

 Why does Luke say “daily”?

 My view is that Luke is on the same page as Matthew and Mark but he is emphasizing something to make a point.
-Luke isn’t contradicting Matthew and Mark; he’s saying the exact same thing – the way to salvation is through Christ and his cross – but he’s saying it with gusto.
-He’s saying we ought to value the finished work of the cross every single day.
+Luke isn’t contradicting Matthew and Mark; he’s saying the same thing with gusto: we ought to appreciate the finished work of the cross every day.

-Let me give you an example.
-Say you hear a message that says you need to fast and pray to become spiritually mature, so you decide to fast and pray.
+An example: Say you hear a message that says you need to fast and pray to become spiritually mature, so you decide to fast and pray.
 Bam!
 You are no longer walking by the spirit.
 You are no longer trusting in the grace of God.
 Rather, you are trusting in your own fasting and praying performance to make you mature.
 Where does the Lord fit in this picture?
 He doesn’t, and that’s the problem.
-Dead religion is a graceless and faithless way to live.
+Dead religion is a faithless way to live.

 “Walking after the flesh” doesn’t necessarily mean running around getting drunk and doing bad stuff.
-That’s a caricature that applies to only a few.
-For the good Christian, the flesh takes on the subtler guise of good works, duty, and self-improvement.
-(For more, see my post, When doing good is bad for you.)
+For the Christian, the flesh takes on the subtler guise of good works, duty, and self-improvement.

 God made you unique.
 He gave you good dreams and good desires that no one else has.
 When you suppress your God-given dreams and desires, the world is impoverished.